awesome-llm-papers/awesome-llm-papers.github.io/_publications/wang2020pretrain.markdown

 title: 'To Pretrain Or Not To Pretrain: Examining The Benefits Of Pretraining On Resource Rich Tasks'
 authors: Sinong Wang, Madian Khabsa, Hao Ma
-conference: Arxiv
+conference: Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics
 year: 2020
 citations: 15
 bibkey: wang2020pretrain
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2006.08671'}]
-tags: [Masked Language Model, Training Techniques, Model Architecture, BERT]
+tags: [BERT, Training Techniques, Model Architecture, Masked Language Model]
 ---
 Pretraining NLP models with variants of Masked Language Model (MLM) objectives has recently led to a significant improvements on many tasks.
 This